statisticalbiotechnology/cb2030/qa/network.md

 1. So the networks mentioned in the files are undirected and directed.
 But they are all used for explaining data not for data analysis.
 What does one need to change to create a network capable of predicting outcomes from data.
   > Networks themselves can not be predictive.
 You need to apply your own definitions and rules to make use of them.
 This is not very different than other descriptions of data.
 E.g. numbers are neither predictive nor useful just as logic entities.
 It is just when you apply your own definitions of what the numbers stand for that they become useful.
 E.g. one apple plus one apple is two apples.
   You can easily apply a rule like "Hubs in protein-interaction networks are good drug targets", to predict drug targets.

+2. In the Jupyter notebook “network”, the structure of the small network changes after the fourth level of the detected hierarchy was visualized.
+Does the detection of the hierarchy affect the structure of the network?
+Do the different levels of the hierarchy adopt different structures of the network?
+If so, why?
+> It is unclear what you mean here by structure change, but as a rule, a community detection algorithm does not affect the network structure, and only labels its nodes.

+3. Is it possible to determine network analysis in more than two dimensions?
+> It is unclear to me what do you mean by dimesions here.
+But see question 3 in network properties.

+# Out of scope

+1. Which network inference tools gives directionality and sign for interactions for the gene expression data?
+How many replicates are necessary to give good predictions?
+What are current challenges in assessing directionality of the protein-protein interactions?
+How to evaluate the robustness of the network with flows?
+How to evaluate the complexity of the algorithm and  what complexity is appropriate  for specific network size?